-Do you ever send out a newsletter and get the impression you’re talking to yourself?
+Do you ever send out an email newsletter and get the impression you’re talking to yourself?

 You know the feeling.
 You spend hours researching great information, finding the most attractive images.
 You put the whole thing together in a well worded document, targeted to your readers.